 Depending on your consumption during lunch, you may be in need of the nearest patch of grass or plot of sand for an afternoon siesta.
 If you controlled yourself, there are some other sights to see in Matosinhos or on your way back to Porto.

 This map will take you from where we ate lunch at Casa Serrão to each of the 4 places below, heading north to south.
-The total distance is just over 2 miles (3.4 km) and can be done as a quick 1-hour stroll or a casual half-day excursion if you’re interested in stopping and exploring along the way.
+The total distance is just over 2 miles (3.4 km).

 - Parque da Cidade: as the largest urban park in Portugal, the Parque da Cidade (Porto City Park) offers plenty of open space for sports or siestas.